HELLS ON EARTH

 Eula drove the tractor as fast as it would go, which was not fast, but it was enough.
 Betty had given the directions for the places to start, keeping in mind the mindless following of the undead.
 While they were on the way, a five-minute trip, Kevin unrolled the sheet with the message written, “Back in twenty, get ready to run.”

 They rounded the corner of the street that Betty had selected.
 Eula immediately blasted the horn as Kevin held the sheet message open for all to read.
 On the back of the trailer.

 Kevin watched every house as closely as possible.
-He was not disappointed in the result.
+He was not disappointed with the result.
 Every fourth house had a living, breathing human being poking their head out to look.

 Kevin smiled and waved.

-So far, today had been a good day, and it was about to get much better.
+So far, today had been a good day, and he felt it was about to get much better.